AVAWLeoben/AVAW_CV-Waste/README.md

 ## ⚠️ Notes

 * Tkinter must be available in your Python installation.
-* Large images may require additional RAM.
+* Large Images may require additional RAM.
+* Zooming of Large Images may lead to significant performance drops and RAM usage
 * GPU acceleration depends on your PyTorch installation and Hardware Setup.

 ---